soundcloud/Axt/README.md

 }
 ```

-Running this test should open the simulator, and print the view hierarchy in the console.
+Running this test should display the view in the simulator or on your iPhone, and print the view hierarchy in the console.

 ```
 → app